wjshewitt/prospect/README.md

 # Prospect - WIP

 Prospect is a land visualization and planning tool built with Next.js, Firebase, and Google Maps APIs.
-It provides advanced GIS features for analyzing, measuring, and annotating land parcels, with a focus on UK local authority datasets and flood risk data integration.
+It provides advanced GIS features for analszing, measuring, and annotating land parcels, with a focus on UK local authority datasets and flood risk data integration.

 ## Key Features